muza-music/muza-audio-stream/README.md

 #### Stream Audio

-To stream audio, send a POST request to /audio with the following query parameters:
+To stream audio, send a GET request to /audio with the following query parameters:

   -  filename: Full path to the audio file you wish to stream.
   -  bitrate: Desired audio bitrate (e.g., 128k).